-52. Following MOP7, have your country been involved in the establishment of innovative, international, multi-stakeholder partnerships to guide the development and implementation of habitat management, creation and restoration projects in the wider environment?
+52. Following MOP7, has your country been involved in the establishment of innovative, international, multi-stakeholder partnerships to guide the development and implementation of habitat management, creation and restoration projects in the wider environment?
 (AEWA Strategic Plan 2019-2027, Action 4.4(a))

 [Tick mark] YES

-Please provide details on each partnership arrangement your country has been involved in
+Please provide details on each partnership arrangement your country has been involved in (add links to relevant online resources or attach other available materials)